What should News Futures

 Funding & Support

-Access to NF design, editing, and operational support throughout the cycle
+Access to News Futures design, editing, and operational support throughout the cycle

-A dedicated NF staff member supporting each group
+A dedicated News Futures staff member supporting these groups

 Monthly or bi-monthly payment cadence